aws-neuron/aws-neuron-parallelcluster-samples/examples/cluster-configs/trn1-16-nodes-pcluster.md

 `pcluster describe-cluster -r us-west-2 -n My-ParallelCluster-Trn1`

-3. After the cluster is created successfully, post-install actions happen as a part of the cluster creating process.
-Post-install actions now takes place automatically via `CustomActions` indicated in `launch.yaml` to configure the head node and any static compute nodes (`MinCount` > 0). `CustomActions` will install Neuron drivers and runtime, EFA drivers, and Neuron tools.
+3. During the cluster creation process, post-install actions now takes place automatically via `CustomActions` indicated in `launch.yaml` to configure the head node and any static compute nodes (`MinCount` > 0). `CustomActions` will install Neuron drivers and runtime, EFA drivers, and Neuron tools.

 After this step is complete, the ParallelCluster environment is properly configured to run SLURM jobs.